SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    to adjust wording there, now that it's a consequence of a general rule instead of a one-off rule specifically for in-out parameters.

+..
+XXX There's a transition here.

 For example, consider a game where each player has a health amount, which decreases when taking damage, and an energy amount, which decreases when using special abilities.
-As part of the game,
+One of the players, Oscar,
-a player is allowed to give health points to another player whose health is lower.
+has an action that lets him give health points to another player.

 ::